Telecommunications Cyber Security and Resilience Bill Compliance Guide

 As Cloud Service Providers (RDSP)

-Under Part 2, Section 7 of Bill 329, telecommunications providers offering cloud computing services separate from core telecom services may be regulated as Relevant Digital Service Providers (RDSPs):
+Under Part 2, Section 7 of HL Bill 32, telecommunications providers offering cloud computing services separate from core telecom services may be regulated as Relevant Digital Service Providers (RDSPs):

 - Register with the Information Commission within 3 months (Regulation 14)